jobayer977/javascript-interview-questions/README.md

  ### 8.4 How do you replace a specific part of a string?
- ## How do you replace a specific part of a string?

 Use the replace method.
 The replace method takes two arguments: the first is the string to be replaced, and the second is the string to replace it with and returns a new string.
 For example, if you wanted to replace the word "hello" with "goodbye", you would use the replace method like this: "hello".replace("hello", "goodbye");

 ```javascript